 Clicking the + next to any file will show you details of the file, such as its description, who the Supplier is, or what Contract it belongs to.

-In this case, I can see that my ISO certificate was added to the Cinergy Technology Ltd Supplier record.
+In this case, I can see that the MSA was added during a Workflow process.

 Previewing a File